Skip to content

 Mortgage Rates vs. Unemployment

-When unemployment goes up, interest rates tend to go down.
+When unemployment increases, interest rates tend to decrease.

 When there’s an “unexpected” surge in unemployment claims, rates will fall more quickly.